Don’t Fall for Fraud

 Appearances can be deceiving.
 That’s true whether you’re dealing face-to-face or in cyberspace.

 If you’re giving money or personal information to another party, it’s always safer if you initiate contact.
 Avoid calling telephone numbers or clicking links in emails you receive unless you’ve already established a trusted relationship with the sender.
 Have your doubts?
 Just don’t reply.
 Even the act of unsubscribing to spam helps crooks by confirming your address.

 Always do your own research using multiple sources when evaluating any offer.
 Fortunately, there are resources available to help you sniff out con artists.
 For instance, securities industry professionals doing business in Canada must register with the securities regulator in each province where they operate.
 You can check a financial advisor’s status through the Canadian Securities Administrators’ National Registration Search and its companion tools, or by contacting the BC Securities Commission.

 Not sure about a charity you’ve been asked to donate to?
-Visiting the Canada Revenue Agency’s registered charity listing is a smart first step.
+Visiting the Government of Canada’s registered charity listing is a smart first step.